Five New Year’s Resolutions for a happy, healthy and sustainable 2019

 “Apart from cutting down on the amount I buy, I want to make time for cooking for myself.
 I really enjoy cooking, but most of the time it comes down to rushing whatever I’m making.
 I’m going to change that, since I like it so much.”

 What’s your resolution for the year ahead?
-Share it with us in the comments, or write it down in your Rockbook, and make it happen!
+Share it with us, or write it down in your Rockbook, and make it happen!